nlouis1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of the addition of 128 with the value store Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
-Write a script that displays the result of BREATH to the power LOVE
+Write a script that displays the result of BREATH to the power LOVE There are 10 types of people in the world